 Get started as a Conservation Steward this fall, with four different local areas to choose from.

-Most descriptions about Michigan, from welcome center brochures to Pure Michigan advertisements, feature the state’s rich mix of natural assets.
-Features like our 20 million acres of forested land, over 3,000 miles of Greats Lakes Shoreline, and 11,000 inland lakes are all sources of recreational enjoyment and critical environmental health.
-Many times, we imagine most of these benefits exist "up north,” but residents of southern Michigan also rely on plenty natural wonders in their own communities.
+Most descriptions about Michigan, from welcome center brochures to Pure Michigan advertisements, feature the state’s rich mix of natural resources.
+The state’s 20 million acres of forested land, over 3,000 miles of Great Lakes shoreline, and 11,000 inland lakes are all sources of recreational enjoyment and critical ecosystem health.
+Many times, we imagine these benefits existing “up north,” but residents of southern Michigan have plenty of natural wonders in their own backyards.

-With the privilege of enjoying these resources comes responsibility, through conservation practices in our own backyards, neighborhoods, parks, and other green spaces.
-No one needs to be an “expert” to build the skills needed to help keep our natural features healthy and sustainable.
-Michigan State University (MSU) Extension's Conservation Stewards Program (CSP) is currently offering an opportunity to lean the basics of conservation practices and how to get started as an engaged volunteer.
-Conservation Stewards are volunteers who help protect and restore Michigan’s natural areas and ecosystem through different efforts, such as removing invasive species, building trails, or working with professional naturalists, biologists, or other land managers on public lands.
+With the privilege of enjoying these resources comes responsibility.
+No one needs to be an “expert” to build the skills needed to understand and keep our backyards, neighborhoods, parks and other green spaces healthy.
+The Michigan State University Extension Conservation Stewards Program (CSP) is currently offering an opportunity to learn the basics of conservation and how individuals can apply their knowledge and skills in their local communities.
+The program features expert led lectures on a variety of topics including ecology, conservation heritage, society and conservation, grasslands, forests, wetlands, lakes and streams.
+Participants help protect and restore Michigan’s natural areas and ecosystems through on the ground projects such as managing invasive species, building trails and working with professionals to collect data on community science projects.

-MSU Extension’s CSP page lists complete program and registration details for the capitol area program.
+MSU Extension’s CSP page lists complete program and registration details.